cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE is defined and proven as the composition of three functionalities: an oblivious pseudorandom function (OPRF), a key recovery mechanism, and an authenticated key exchange (AKE) protocol.
-It can be seen as a "compiler" for transforming any suitable AKE protocol into a secure aPAKE protocol.
+It can be seen as a "compiler" for transforming any suitable AKE protocol into a strong dPAKE protocol.
 (See {{security-considerations}} for requirements of the OPRF and AKE protocols.)
 This document specifies one OPAQUE instantiation based on {{TripleDH}}.
 Other instantiations are possible, as discussed in
 {{alternate-akes}}, but their details are out of scope for this document.